 Steve Calder @stevecalder

 Steve is the man behind Calder Sartoria, who we included in our recent Top Australian Tailors post.
-Steve has this ability to dress in any manner of ways, on any occasion and look impeccable every time.
+Steve is undeniably one of the most stylish Aussie men on instagram due to his ability to dress in any manner of ways, on any occasion and look impeccable every time.

 Nami Nguyen @nami_man